Brest, France: Culture

 The city is host to several events to celebrate its long maritime history.
 The largest of these is held every four years, when the town organises a tall ship meeting.
 The last such tall ship event was "Les Tonnerres de Brest 2016".
 Due to the COVID-19 pandemic the next event is planned for 2022.

 Brest also hosts an annual short film festival called "Brest European Short Film Festival".
 The city was the setting for the 1982 art film Querelle, directed by Rainer Werner Fassbinder, itself based on the 1947 novel Querelle de Brest by Jean Genet.

 Cuisine

 Brittany's most famous local delicacy, the Breton crêpe, is the main culinary feature apart from seafood.
 There are many crêpe restaurants (called crêperies).
 Breton apple cider is often featured.

 Traditional biscuits include Traou Mad, which is a full-fat butter biscuit similar to Scottish shortbread.

 Sport

 Brest has held the Grands Départs of the Tour de France on three occasions, in 1952, 1974 and 2008.
-The 2021 Tour de France is due to start from Brest on 26 June 2021.
+The 2021 Tour de France started from Brest on 26 June 2021.
 Stage 6 of the 2018 Tour de France departed from Brest.
-Since 1901 Brest has served as the midpoint for the 1200 km bicycle endurance event, Paris–Brest–Paris.
+Since 1901, Brest has served as the midpoint for the 1200 km bicycle endurance event, Paris–Brest–Paris.